macccorehenni/ten-stories/Main Story/Ending.md

 ---

 She starts to walks out, but a bout of vertigo takes her.
-Her power started filling
+Her power started filling her body.

 "This feels soooooooo fucking good," Ammereth said, before becoming overwhelmed with the power.
 A blast of lightning to rival Anna's hardest channel came from her body.
 She succumbed to this, her body charred from the sudden bout of electricity her body generated.
 Her long braid fell, lifeless, to her chest.
 The rest of her team, whether one calls it the Ten or the Songwalkers, filtered in to find her lifeless, on the ground.